-This information will help prepare you for the Zephyr pH Monitoring System at Memorial Sloan Kettering Cancer Center (MSK).
+This information will help your prepare for your ZepHr® pH Monitoring System test at Memorial Sloan Kettering (MSK).

 Before Your Procedure

-The Day Before Your Procedurepm the day before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
-If your procedure is scheduled for a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+A clerk from the Admitting Office will call you after 11:00 am the day before your procedure.
+They will tell you what time you should arrive at the hospital for your procedure.
+If you’re scheduled for your procedure on a Monday, you will be called on the Friday before.
+If you don’t receive a call by 5:00 pm, call 212-639-7882.

-- Do not eat or drink anything after midnight the night before your procedure if you’re having anesthesia.
-This includes water, gum, and hard candy.
+- Do not eat anything after midnight the night before your surgery.

 The Day of Your Procedure

-- Remove all jewelry, including jewelry in body piercings.
+- Don’t wear any metal objects.
+Remove all jewelry, including body piercings.